fabio-coutinho-dos-santos/api-wa-laboratory/README.md

 # api-wa-laboratory
-Api RESTful builded using node.js to laboratories management
+Api RESTfull builded using node.js to laboratories management